Tech Neck Treatment in San Diego

 Active Release Technique (ART) for Soft Tissue

 ART addresses the tight pecs, lats, and upper traps that pull the shoulders forward and keep the head drifting.
-Once those tissues let go, the posture correction from the adjustment can hold.
+Once those tissues let go, the new position can actually stick.
 Common for patients who sit at a laptop all day and feel perpetually stuck in a hunch.

 Understanding Tech Neck

 Tech neck is the posture pattern that builds from years at a screen.
 Most people assume the problem lives in the neck.
-In most Clairemont patients Dr. Stein assesses, the head is not the first thing to move.
+In most of the Clairemont patients we assess, the head is not the first thing to move.
 The shoulders move first, the thoracic spine rounds, and the head follows.

 The restriction almost always concentrates at one zone: the junction between neck and upper back, roughly C7 through T3.
 Stretching fades within days because the tissues have remodeled to the posture, the deep stabilizers have gone offline, and the workstation keeps cueing the same shape every hour you sit down.
 Restoring motion at the junction is what lets the rest of the correction hold.
 The full breakdown is in his clinical piece on forward head posture.